snok/django-guid/docs/README_PYPI.rst

         URL endpoints where the middleware will be disabled.
 You can put your health check endpoints here.

     Default: []

+* :code:`UUID_LENGTH`
+        Lets you optionally trim the length of the package generated UUIDs.

+    Default: 32

 *************
 Configuration